PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![Screenshot of the book cover for 'Good Bugs For Your Garden'](https://i.thriftbooks.com/api/imagehandler/m/14440E87B123FC2C9D127ED4C0A7BFD5638BA6AD.jpeg "Image source: Thrift books")

-When gardeners see bugs in the garden sometimes alarm bells often start going off but it's important to also learn about the 'good guys'- beneficial insects that help keep garden pest populations in check.
+When gardeners see bugs in the garden sometimes alarm bells go off but it's important to also learn about the 'good guys'- beneficial insects that help keep garden pest populations in check.
 In [Good Bugs For Your Garden](https://www.thriftbooks.com/w/good-bugs-for-your-garden_allison-mia-starcher/417446/#idiq=1961291&edition=3280149) Allison Mia Starcher teachers gardeners all about these garden superheros and how to attract them to your garden.

 ## The Living Soil Handbook